tdecaluwe/node-edifact/README.md

 ### Validator

 The `Validator` can be used to validate segments, elements and components.
-It keeps track of element and component counts and checks if the component types match those in the segment definition.
+It keeps track of element and component counts and will ensure the correct data syntax.

+Note that the `Validator` will not throw any errors though, since it only keeps the `Parser` from consuming any invalid data.
+It will be the parser that throws the error when it encounters data that it cannot consume.

 ```
 new Validator()